mosip/documentation/docs/mosip-documentation-style-guide.md

    * Use ID Repository (instead of id repo)
    * WebSub (instead of websub)

-3. Punctuations are very important.
-The use of commas and period/full stop(.)
-Sentences to end with periods and connecting phrases to have commas.
+3. Punctuations- The right use of commas and period/full stop is extremely important.
+Sentences should end with a period and connecting phrases to have commas.

    E.g.: For more information on punctuations, refer [here](https://www.grammarly.com/blog/punctuation).